Sleep Hacks and Why We Need Them

-While a poor night’s sleep can sure dampen a day, a pattern of poor sleep (even short term) can have consequences much worse that a grumpy mood; it can also create performance issues, increase stress responses, impact motor skills, and even trigger memory problems.
-The long-term effects of poor sleep are this, PLUS can also lead to depression, a compromised immune system, greater risk of hypertension, possible weight gain, potential metabolic syndrome...and a whole lot more.
+While a poor night’s sleep can sure dampen a day, a pattern of poor sleep can have consequences much worse that a grumpy mood; it can also create performance issues, increase stress responses, impact motor skills, and even trigger memory problems.
+The long-term effects of poor sleep are this, PLUS can also lead to depression, a compromised immune system, greater risk of hypertension, weight gain, potential metabolic syndrome...and a whole lot more.

-Is it not tired, or is it anxiety over a deadline, an upcoming early morning, etc.?
+Is it 'not tired, 'or is it anxiety over a deadline, an upcoming early morning, etc.?

 Is it that you have a restless old dog in your bedroom, or a sometimes-snoring partner?
 (Oh wait, that’s at my house.
 Wink wink.)